How to Enable Hidden Education Themes in Windows 11

 Are education themes available on 🪟 Windows 11 Home edition?

 Yes, the registry method works on Windows 11 Home, Pro, and Enterprise editions.
-While these themes are native to Windows 11 SE, the underlying policy settings exist in all versions of the operating system, allowing you to manually enable them regardless of your specific edition.
+While these themes are built into Windows 11 SE, the settings that control them are available in all versions of Windows 11.
+This means you can enable them manually, no matter which edition you’re running.

 Do I need an active school account to use these themes?